 This route, taking in façades decorated with comic strip heroes, was first organized in 1991 by Michel Van Roye, Brussels Councillor for Urban Development and the Environment, in conjunction with the Belgian Comic Strip Center.
 The comic strip route adds to the revaluation of Brussels' architectural and urban heritage, both for Brussels inhabitants and visitors to the city.

 Admiring comic strip façades, walls and statues encourages the discovery of the centre of Brussels and its inhabitants.
-The development and influence of this route and the Belgian Comic Strip Center have little by little given Brussels the status of a capital: a comic strip capital, that is!
+The development and influence of this route and the Comic Art Museum have little by little given Brussels the status of a capital: a comic strip capital, that is!

-Discover the different murals, by clicking on THIS LINK
+Discover all of the murals, by clicking on THIS LINK